Code for Resilience

 As part of the World Bank team, I supervised the Code for Resilience fellows and mentored them.
 Each of the fellows was assigned a problem statement (project) from which they had to design and implement a solution.

-Me interviewed for Code for Resilience Tanzania Program
+Samweli (Team Lead) getting interviewed for the Code for Resilience Tanzania Program